MathML/website/about.md

 ---

-The need to write mathematics dates back to the creation of the Web by researchers at CERN where it was intended to be use to exchange scientific documents.
+The need to write mathematics dates back to the creation of the Web by researchers at CERN where it was intended to be used to exchange scientific documents.
 A `<MATH>` tag was proposed in a HTML 3.0 Draft from 1995 and the MathML 1.0 standard was released in 1998.
 Years later, MathML is not supported consistently and reliably by all Web rendering engines, assistive technologies or mathematical tools.
-We still face a chicken-and-egg problem where some browser vendors are reluctant to put effort on native MathML developments claiming that it represents a low market with small return on investment while while other companies, organizations or individuals have kept promoting their own hacks (PNG/SVG images of formula, CSS stylesheets, Javascript code for mathematical layout...) to workaround the lack of MathML
+We still face a chicken-and-egg problem where some browser vendors are reluctant to put effort on native MathML developments while other companies, organizations or individuals have kept promoting their own hacks (PNG/SVG images of formula, CSS stylesheets, Javascript code for mathematical layout...) to workaround the lack of MathML